anuj3918/object-validator/README.md

 ## Application
-This package is useful in validations for cases like:
+This package is useful in validations for cases such as:
-1. In applications where interaction with external services is present and I/O is in form of objects.
+1. In applications where interaction with external services is frequent and I/O is in form of objects.
 2. In functions where object needs to be validated before executing main function logic.
 3. In places where you need to set default values if something mismatches from schema.
-4. In places where you mention a big schema for the facade and partially validate your object as it gets filled with keys.
+4. In places where you write a big schema and partially validate your object as it gets filled with keys as the code flows.

 ## Installation
 ```
-npm install --save object-validator
+npm install --save kasper
 ```

 ## Github repository